Science Alternatives

 Science funding and administration

 The administration of scientific research can be a great way to keep in touch with the latest developments in science.
 This kind of role could involve administering grant applications, providing advice to potential applicants, organising the peer review of research grant applications and so on.
-Likely employers include the Research Councils, e.g. EPSRC, and major funding bodies like the Wellcome Trust.
+Likely employers include the Research Councils, e.g. UKRI research councils, and major funding bodies like the Wellcome Trust.
 The Wellcome Trust has a 2-year Graduate Development Programme, with one of the options covering Funding and another Grants Management.
 This is also a growing field within universities themselves with opportunities to work both in the administration side and with researchers themselves as a research facilitator.
 Research experience may be a requirement for some employers, especially for roles which involve developing and maintaining contacts with the research community, e.g. university departments.